hummy123/sml-pong-wars/README.md

 These uses can be rewritten using the `Vector.fromList` function (`Vector.fromList [my, vector, elements]`) but I didn't see a reason to avoid it.

+**MLton-exclusive types**

 There is a third reason that limits the portability of the code here, which is the use of the `Real32.real` type (the 32-bit `float` type in C).

 This just specifies the number of bits used by the type.
 OpenGL typically uses 32-bit floats, but MLton's `real` type defaults to 64-bit (the `double` type in C).

-The exact C type represented by a `real` might vary by the Standard ML compiler, but I wasn't planning on using a different compiler anyway.
+The exact C type represented by a `real` might vary by the Standard ML compiler used, but I wasn't planning on using a different compiler anyway.